-Improving methods for profitability analysis in today’s multi-channel world is a key priority for retailers—and many are taking a second look at “cost-to-serve” analysis as a result.
+Improving methods for customer profitability analysis in today’s multi-channel world is a key priority for retailers—and many are taking a second look at “cost-to-serve” analysis as a result.

 It’s quite impressive how successful retailers juggle a myriad of factors, such as trading format, merchandising mix, labor costs, value proposition, customer service, pricing, and timely promotional programs—all while keeping in step with customer wants.
 The complexity continues to increase as retailers add new channels, such as ecommerce, alongside the traditional brick-and-mortar business model.
 To stay competitive, profitability and operational costs must be visible, predictable, and controlled.
 This leaves the business with a lot of complex factors to track and measure.